Phone: (989) 275-5000, ext. 284 | Fax: (989) 275-6727 | Email: firstname.lastname@example.org

 You’ll learn the skills you need to succeed in a rewarding career by studying criminal justice at Kirtland Community College.
 You might wind up being a hero to someone.

 If you’d like to pursue a career in law enforcement other than actually being a police officer, Kirtland can deliver what you need to land a job in crime prevention, the detection and apprehension of criminals, deterrence of delinquency, corrections, probation, parole, and many other facets of law enforcement.

-Kirtland offers an associate in applied science degree in Criminal Justice Pre-Service, an Advanced Certificate program, and the Military Police Academy, as well as the popular Associate in Criminal Justice – Generalist transfer degree.
+Kirtland offers an associate in applied science degree in Criminal Justice Pre-Service, an Advanced Certificate program, and the Military Police Academy.

 Instructors will share decades of combined real-world experience with you.
 Most still serve their communities as:

 Kirtland offers programs designed for future police officers.
 Once you complete your degree, you can choose to continue on and complete the 17-week Kirtland Regional Police Academy.
 Successful completion of the academy will make you eligible for employment as a law enforcement officer in most police agencies in Michigan and some other states in the country.

 Kirtland’s programs are designed to support you regardless of where you are on your career path.
 Kirtland’s curriculum will help you even if you are transferring in from another college or plan to eventually complete a bachelor’s degree in criminal justice or a related field.